-- workflowID The workflow ID for this invocation of the workflow - config\work\dir The path to the work directory in the Toil Config.
+- workflowID The workflow ID for this invocation of the workflow - config work dir The path to the work directory in the Toil Config. - config coordination dir The path to the coordination directory in the Toil Config.

+'''

-open (job: toil.job.Job) $\rightarrow$ Generator[None, None, None]
+open (job: toil.job.Job) \rightarrow Generator[None, None]

+'''